jiafengkevinchen/close-replication/README.md

 (**Step 4 - Tables and figures**) Finally, the tables and figures are generated directly from the output of the last step.
 How each table/figure links to each python script is detailed below. `generate_assets.sh` simply runs all of them.

+**Note on figure output:** Figures with many scatter points (Figures 1-3) are saved in both PDF and PNG formats.
+PDF files use rasterized scatter points for smaller file sizes but may display inconsistently across PDF viewers (e.g., missing points in Chrome, artifacts in Preview).
+PNG files provide reliable viewing across all platforms.

 | Content                     | Script                   |
 |------------------------------------------|--------------------------|